Skip to content

 Nexus Kernel Architecture

-Status: Active — kernel architecture SSOT Rule: Keep this file small and precise.
-Prefer inplace edits over additions.
+Kernel architecture SSOT.
+Keep small and precise — prefer inplace edits over additions.
 Delegate details to federation-memo.md and data-storage-matrix.md.

 1. Design Philosophy